ECON 105. Elements of Economics. 3 Credits.

 Study of mathematical methods in the areas of introductory calculus and linear algebra, and their application to economic analysis.
 Mathematical analysis of static and dynamic equilibrium models, growth models, distribution, production functions, cycles, activity analysis, mathematical programming, and model building.
-Prerequisites: ECON 308 and ECON 309; MATH 146 or MATH 165.
-On demand.
+Prerequisite: MATH 146.
+Prerequisite or Corequisites: ECON 308 and ECON 309.
+F.

 ECON 420.
 Economic Education.
 3 Credits.

 Designed for students planning to teach secondary social studies.
 Curriculum materials and methods of teaching economics; techniques for integrating economics into social studies curriculum.
 Prerequisites: ECON 105 or equivalent.
 On demand.